yangxin1994/panel/examples/jsx/README.md

 ### Notes

 For transpiling JSX to JavaScript, this example uses the standard Babel plugin [transform-react-jsx](https://babeljs.io/docs/plugins/transform-react-jsx/).
-In order for the plugin's output to interface correctly with `virtual-dom` instead of `React`, a wrapper around the Hyperscript `h` function is provided in `jsx-h.js`.
-See the discussion in the Babel issue ["Use Array for JSX Children."](https://phabricator.babeljs.io/T2034) Other tools such as [jsx-transform](https://github.com/alexmingoia/jsx-transform), [babel-plugin-jsx-factory](https://github.com/substack/babel-plugin-jsx-factory), or [jsx-webpack-loader](https://www.npmjs.com/package/jsx-webpack-loader) may also provide similar functionality.
+In order for the plugin's output to interface correctly with `snabbdom` instead of `React`, we use the [`snabbdom-jsx`](https://github.com/yelouafi/snabbdom-jsx) package and configure the Babel plugin to use the `html` Hyperscript function provided by `snabbdom-jsx`.

+Information on integrating Snabbdom-specific functionality (such as its dynamic class-toggling system) into JSX code can be found in the [Mapping JSX attributes](https://github.com/yelouafi/snabbdom-jsx#mapping-jsx-attributes) from the `snabbdom-jsx` README.